Youth Led Community Mural

 2022 Mural Project - "Change Makers"

 2022 "Change Makers Mural" was created and painted by 25 Middle and High School students from across Rye, Rye Brook, Rye Neck, Port Chester, Pelhan and Westport under the guidance of local artist and teacher Donna Wundeler.
 It features 11 LGBTQ+ leaders and allies in strong bold silhouette surrounded by the winds of change.
+Change Makers has been displayed at Rye Town Park, Crawford Park, Lyons Park and St. Paul's Lutheran Church.
+If you have interest in displaying the mural please contact pRYEde!

 More about the featured figures: